Skip to content

 The daily lives of unaccompanied asylum-seeking children are wrought with challenges and uncertainty.
 As they wait months, sometimes even years, for their asylum status to be determined, they are expected to adapt to a new culture, learn English, build new relationships, and overcome past experiences.

 Due to the COVID-19 pandemic, these children are now facing further obstacles.
-This briefing document, prepared by Roxanne Nanton, graduate from the CMRB affiliated Master in Refugee Studies, with support of Professor Giorgia Donà, presents the impact of COVID-19 on the lives of unaccompanied asylum-seeking children in the UK.
+This briefing document, prepared by Roxanne Nanton, a graduate of the CMRB affiliated Masters in Refugee Studies, with support of Professor Giorgia Donà, presents the impact of COVID-19 on the lives of unaccompanied asylum-seeking children in the UK.
 It will also identify the responses to COVID-19 from the government and the charity sector, as well as recommendations for the transition to the post-COVID-19 phase.

 Grey zones in the times of the COVID-19 pandemic